Incoming Exchange Students

 Changes to the pre-registered courses you have secured at the point of offer should be made only during the CourseReg exercise which will be conducted in the first two weeks of each semester.
 Details about the CourseReg exercise are stated clearly in the NUS Registration Guide.

-If you wish to update your application particulars or have any questions about your application, please fill in a request here quoting your application ID number.
+If you wish to update your application particulars or have any questions about your application, please fill in an enquiry form here quoting your application ID number.

 Step 2: Secure Accommodation